Cáceres, Spain: Middle Ages

 The Old Town (Parte Antigua) still has its ancient walls; this part of town is also well known for its multitude of storks' nests.
-The walls contain a medieval town setting with no outward signs of modernity, which is why many television shows and films have been shot there.
-The Universidad de Extremadura, and two astronomical observatories are situated in Cáceres.
-The city is also a seat of the Roman Catholic Diocese of Coria-Cáceres.
+The walls contain a medieval town setting with no outward signs of modernity, conducive to many television shows and films being shot there.

 Cáceres was declared a World Heritage City by UNESCO in 1986 because of the city's blend of Roman, Moorish, Northern Gothic and Italian Renaissance architecture.
 Thirty towers from the Islamic period still stand in Cáceres, of which the Torre del Bujaco is the most famous.